noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

     - verifying the content: embedding checksums directly in the Dockerfile
   - Only the instructions RUN, COPY, ADD create layers.
   - data containers are so 1995, use named volumes instead
+- support building all the images of your app together (or separately)
+  - let the users define project specific reusable build flows
+- build cmds should be envokable by by general-purpose cmd runners (e.g. make)
+  - however, `docker buildx bake` permits executing in parallel

 ## basics